lipeng1667/HomeAssistantBackend/readme.md

 2. Keep your JWT secrets secure and complex
 3. Regularly update dependencies
 4. Monitor rate limiting and adjust as needed
-5. Keep your MySQL server secure and updated
+5. Keep your MariaDB server secure and updated
+6. Regularly backup your database
+7. Use strong passwords for database users

 ## Contributing